Chapter 4123-3 Claims Procedure

 (b) If after one medical examination of the claimant under paragraph (C)(5)(a) of this rule, an employer asserts that a medical examination of the claimant by a doctor of the employer’s choice is essential in the defense of the claim by the employer, a written request may be filed with the bureau for that purpose.
 In such request the employer shall state the date of the last examination of the claimant by a doctor of employer’s choice on the question pending.
 If there was no such prior examination, the request must so indicate.

-(c) If the claim is pending before the industrial commission, its hearing officers or the regional board of review and the question sought to be clarified by such examination is not within the jurisdiction of the bureau (for example: original allowance of a disputed claim, permanent partial or permanent total disability, settlement negotiations), the request shall be referred, forthwith, to the industrial commission, to the appropriate hearing officer or to the board of review, as the case may be, for further consideration.
+(c) If the claim is pending before the industrial commission or its hearing officers and the question sought to be clarified by such examination is not within the jurisdiction of the bureau (for example: permanent total disability), the request shall be referred, forthwith, to the industrial commission or to the appropriate hearing officer, as the case may be, for further consideration.

 (d) If the question sought to be clarified by the requested examination is within the bureau’s jurisdiction (for example: temporary total disability in otherwise undisputed claim, allowance of additional condition), the bureau shall immediately act upon the request.

 (e) All reasonable expenses incurred by the claimant in submitting to such examination, including any travel expense that the claimant may properly incur, shall be paid by the employer immediately upon receipt of the billing.
-Payment for traveling expenses shall not require an order of the bureau, board or commission, unless there is a dispute.
+Payment for traveling expenses shall not require an order of the bureau or commission, unless there is a dispute.
 The employer shall provide the claimant with a proper form to be completed by the claimant for reimbursement for traveling expenses.
-In addition, if the request for such examination is filed on or after January 1, 1979, and claimant sustains lost wages as a result of such examination, the employer shall reimburse the claimant for such lost wages within three weeks from the date of examination.
+In addition, if the claimant sustains lost wages as a result of such examination, the employer shall reimburse the claimant for such lost wages within three weeks from the date of examination.
 Expenses incurred by the claimant and wages lost by reason of attending such examination are not to be paid in the claim.

 (f) The employer shall make arrangements for such examination within fifteen days from the date of receipt of the order of approval.
 The examination shall be performed not later than within thirty days from the date of the receipt of approval.